canonical/multipass/README.md

 Don't forget to logout (or Ctrl-D) or you may find yourself heading all the way down the Inception levels... ;)

-## Run commands in an instance from outside
+## Run commands inside an instance from outside

 ```
 $ multipass exec dancing-chipmunk -- lsb_release -a
 No LSB modules are available.